Thong-ihealth/cursor-claude-notification/README.md

 # How It Works

-- Claude fires a `Notification` hook.
+- Claude fires a hook event (Notification, PermissionRequest, Stop, TaskCompleted).
-- The hook runs `notify.sh`.
+- The hook runs notify.sh.
 - A macOS desktop notification is shown.
-- Clicking the notification runs `focus-cursor.sh`.
+- Clicking the notification runs focus-cursor.sh.
 - That script activates Cursor and opens the current project directory.

 No prompt text or hook payload is displayed.